Esparto fireworks explosion: Investigations

 The California Department of Forestry and Fire Protection (CAL FIRE) was employed to lead the investigation into the explosion, with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) being called in for assistance.
 KCRA-TV has raised concerns about the involvement of the Yolo County Sheriff's Office due to the ownership of the property where the explosion occurred by Sheriff's Lieutenant Machado.

 The Blackstar Fireworks operated next to Machado's house, while Devastating Pyrotechnics was reportedly the owner of the warehouse.
 According to the director of the Yolo County Planning Commission, Devastating Fireworks had no business license or permission to store fireworks on the property, and that the property was limited to agricultural uses only.
 The executive director of the American Pyrotechnics Association, Julie Heckman, said that the building was not properly equipped to store fireworks.
 Fire officials said that they had performed safety checks on the property before the explosion, but did not elaborate on whether or not there were any concerns.
 The owner of Blackstar Fireworks, Craig Cutright, was also an employee of Devastating Pyrotechnics.

 On July 4, the San Francisco Chronicle reported that Kenneth Chee, owner and CEO of Devastating Pyrotechnics, was denied a license by the ATF to purchase or own explosives.
 This was due to a 1998 conviction of assault with a firearm and firing a gun from a vehicle at a person that resulted in a five-year sentence; the ATF prevents anyone convicted of a crime punishable by more than a year in prison from obtaining a federal explosives license.
 Despite being denied federal licenses, he was granted permission from the State Fire Marshal to trade, sell, and launch fireworks; all three licenses were listed under Chee's name.
 Devastating Pyrotechnics was also already permitted to store fireworks in storage containers far away from the site of the explosion, around 2000 feet away.

-The General Fireworks Advisory Committee of the California State Fire Marshal's office met in August and heard details about legislation introduced State Senator Christopher Cabaldon in response.
+The General Fireworks Advisory Committee of the California State Fire Marshal's office met in August and heard details about legislation introduced by State Senator Christopher Cabaldon in response.

+On April 10, 2026, five people were charged, including a former Yolo County Sheriff lieutenant, with murder.
+The charge statements released mention that the Yolo County Sheriff's Office lieutenant stored over a million pounds of explosives on his own property, and used his position in the Sheriff's Office to shield the illicit operation from government scrutiny.